wjmack/Binary-Web-Calculator/README.md

 **How to Use**
 See a working version hosted on Repl.it <a href="https://cs2520-web-calc.wjmackinnon.repl.co/">here</a>.
 Use the keyboard, or the digital keypad to input values.
 Use the drop-down menu to change operations.
+If the number outputted by the calculator is larger than the output display, hover the mouse over the display to enable overflow scrolling

 **Known Issues**
 Rare crashes may occur when trying to convert some floats to binary in 14-bit IEEE representation.